-- Always place gasoline containers on the ground away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete. - 1.
-Clean around the fuel tank cap and remove it (Figure 21).
+- Always place gasoline containers on the ground away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete. - Clean around the fuel tank cap and remove it (Figure 26).

-- Fuel tank cap - 2.
-Add unleaded regular gasoline to the fuel tank until the level is 25 mm (1 inch) below the bottom of the filler neck. - This space in the tank allows gasoline to expand.
-Do not fill the fuel tank completely full. - 3.
-Install the fuel tank cap securely.
-Wipe up any gasoline that may have spilled.
+- 1. Fuel tank cap - Add unleaded regular gasoline to the fuel tank until the level is 25 mm (1 inch) below the bottom of the filler neck.

+This space in the tank allows gasoline to expand.
+Do not fill the fuel tank completely full.